Cruising the South China Sea

-We spent all of February cruising with Celebrity’s Constellation in the South China Sea on back-to-back itineraries.
+We spent all of a February cruising with Celebrity’s Constellation in the South China Sea on back-to-back itineraries.
 We visited twelve ports with only one repeat (Ho Chi Min City).
 If you are going to fly twelve thousand miles you probably should make the most of the trip.
-We flew into Singapore and with the return for the second cruise and the extra day in port at the end we had five days to explore the city and all we could say was wow!
-The ship also spent two days in the port for Bangkok and we spent that night in a Bangkok hotel and booked a private tour (more about that at another time ;-).
+We flew into Singapore and with the return for the second cruise and the extra day in port at the end we had five days to explore this city and all we could say was wow!
+The ship also spent two days in the port for Bangkok and we spent one night in a Bangkok hotel and booked a private tour (more about that at another time ;-).

 Beyond the usual reasons for cruising there was an additional advantage on this trip.
 If you are not into a diet of noodles with dried fish flakes or hot curries, the ship gives you the opportunity to return to a Western style menu.
 The ship also takes care of visas and immigration ahead of each port.